-- O How do we explain (to others) why current taxes can't cover these improvements?
-If we can't keep up with current facilities, why build new ones? - Retired park bond.
-What has been the burden for the taxpayer for property tax? - See PFEC 2023 Questions and Answers page 6 #21 - Are Kirklanders taxes going continually up, up, up? - Tax impact - What about those on fixed income? - Senior exemption?
+- Are the PFEC members median cap amounts biased towards the wealthier members of Kirkland?
+Should this be considered when formulating the ballot measure? - Need to be careful not to overreach - Current taxes - How do we explain (to others) why current taxes can't cover these improvements?
+If we can't keep up with current facilities, why build new ones? - \circ Retired park bond.
+What has been the burden for the taxpayer for property tax? - See PFEC 2023 Questions and Answers page 6 #21 - Are Kirklanders taxes going continually up, up, up? - Tax impact - What about those on fixed income? - Senior exemption? - Finance Details - What did you use as funding mechanism for the card estimates? - The annual payment amounts for capital items in PFEC flash cards/costs lists used a 20 year bond term.

-Finance Details

-- What did you use as funding mechanism for the card estimates? - The annual payment amounts for capital items in PFEC flash cards/costs lists used a 20 year bond term.
 Staff used 20-years because all of the City's recent debt issuances have been across 20 years.
 The City could issue 30 years of debt, and does sometimes get quotes for 30 year terms.
 Thirty-year term would increase the total payment. - Why such a big difference between Sammamish and Opsis? - Inflation is a major factor.
 We are compiling more information about this

-Membership and Fee Structure
+• Membership and Fee Structure

-- o Can't we just charge more for services at the aquatic center? - o Operating costs of NKCC seem high compared to Houghton.
-Is it net? - O Why don't we run the facilities to make a profit? - How conservative are the operating estimates?
+- Can't we just charge more for services at the aquatic center? - Operating costs of NKCC seem high compared to Houghton.
+Is it net? - Why don't we run the facilities to make a profit? - How conservative are the operating estimates?

-Other funding sources
+• Other funding sources

-- Look for grant/other funding opportunities - What happens to approved \$ in vote measure if later partnership provides some of the cost for project? - o Does a ballot measure have to pass before you can discuss partnerships? - Generally partners would want to know you have the funding before agreeing to partner or fully explore partnership
+- Look for grant/other funding opportunities - What happens to approved \$ in vote measure if later partnership provides some of the cost for project? - Does a ballot measure have to pass before you can discuss partnerships? - Generally partners would want to know you have the funding before agreeing to partner or fully explore partnership

 - More likely to vote on smaller items spread across City.
 Needs to be aquatic center + others.
 Just center will fail.
 "Community enhancements" - I feel it will fail if it is only an aquatic center on the ballot.
 Call it community center - Get a lot of bang for buck beyond Houghton & restrooms.
 People get more from programs than restrooms - If we use most of the cap \$ for aquatic center, how do all the other recommendations get paid for? - What am I getting for this?
-I would only vote if I know I will benefit from it personal relevance. - O What is the right mix to show there is something for me? - o What is the average voter age? - o If this fails this year can we try again next year? - Avoid: - Avoid collecting money and then not building (Taylor fields example) - Avoid future levy before this levy was paid (Kingdome example) - Avoid dwindling general fund investment of parks if levy/bond pass (Powerball Example)
+I would only vote if I know I will benefit from it personal relevance. - \circ $\;$ What is the right mix to show there is something for me? - What is the average voter age? - If this fails this year can we try again next year? - Avoid: - Avoid collecting money and then not building (Taylor fields example) - Avoid future levy before this levy was paid (Kingdome example) - Avoid dwindling general fund investment of parks if levy/bond pass (Powerball Example) - o Timing - Considering the current economic conditions, does it make sense to bring this ballot measure this year?
+A lot of folx have lost jobs this year and inflation... - Can we recommend to wait? - We can recommend to wait, but we don't know the future